Grant

 How to apply

-Stage 1 - University of Melbourne Selection Process
+Stage 1 - University of Melbourne Expression of Interest

-• You must apply to the University of Melbourne to be considered for nomination to the Department of Foreign Affairs and Trade (DFAT) by completing the application by the deadline.
+• You must submit an expression of interest to the University of Melbourne to be considered for nomination to the Department of Foreign Affairs and Trade (DFAT) by completing the application by the deadline.

-• Shortlisted candidates will be invited to an interview and the selection committee will select 15 applicants to be nominated to DFAT.
+• Shortlisted candidates will be invited to an online consultation with the committee.

 Stage 2 - Australian Government’s Selection Process

-• Nominated students will be invited to participate in a suite of application support activities offered by Global Learning, Student Success throughout the application period.
+• Candidates will be invited to participate in a suite of application support activities offered by the Student Success team throughout the application period.

-• Shortlisted Applicants invited to attend a face-to-face interview in Canberra.
+• Shortlisted Applicants will be invited to attend a virtual interview

 When will I know the outcome?